apptainer/singularity-userdocs/build_environment.rst

 It’s commonly the case that you want to customize your build environment, such as specifying a custom cache directory for layers, or sending your Docker Credentials to the registry endpoint.
-Here we will discuss those things
+Here we will discuss those topics.

 -------------
 Cache Folders